lignumsystem/LignumForest/TASKS.md

 - [x] Check L-system is identical to L-system in CrownDensity
 - [ ] Change SetSegmentLength to one used in CrownDensity
-- [ ] Check the Meta files, parameter and function files in CrownDensity that they the ones that produce a satisfactory tree development
+- [ ] Check the Meta files, parameter and function files in CrownDensity that they are the ones that produce a satisfactory tree development
 - [ ] Change Meta files, parameter and function files to ones used in CrownDensity
 - [ ] Transfer global variables used from CrownDensity to LignumForest